contensis/docs-management-http/model/block.md

 ---
 # Block

 The block resource provides details about each pushed version of a block.
-Block versions relate to a GIT branch, with the default branch being the 'master' branch.
+Block versions relate to a Git source code branch, with the default branch being the 'master' branch.

 ## Properties